-Your train, the completely air-conditioned Los Angeles Limited, is waiting and ready to speed you away to the "Land of Flaming Canyons."
+Your train, which is completely air-conditioned, is waiting and ready to speed you away to the "Land of Flaming Canyons."

 Sunday or Thursday Your first night is an indication of the comfort of these Overland Route sleeping cars.
 Deep and peaceful sleep comes as your train rolls over a roadbed that is nationally famous for its smoothness.
 You awake rested and ready for breakfast in the dining car.